m4r35n357/ODE-Playground/README.md

 This project is mainly a collection of programs for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
 TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, calculated to arbitrary precision (the former requires the latter in practice), using recurrence relations between time derivatives of increasing order.
 It is thus (or should be!) a serious competitor to the fourth-order RK4 for the majority of practical cases.
-For the uninitiated, here is a review of the method itself and it's history of repeated "discovery".
+For the uninitiated, here is a review of the method itself and its history of repeated "discovery".

 https://arxiv.org/abs/1111.7149